 About the Head and Neck Research Program at Mount Sinai

-Mount Sinai’s Department of Otolaryngology/Head and Neck Surgery was established as one of the first of its kind in the United States and is ranked among the top ten nationwide by U.S. News & World Report.
+Mount Sinai’s Department of Otolaryngology/Head and Neck Surgery was established as one of the first of its kind in the United States.
 Physicians and scientists at the Department had been conducting head and neck cancer research for more than 20 years, which set forth the foundation for and establishment of the Head and Neck Cancer Research Program in 2008.
 Here, our dynamic team of physician-scientists, biologists, and researchers utilizes a multidisciplinary approach to translational and clinical research.
 Our goal is to discover new insights into head and neck cancer biology and forge new treatment options, while providing a platform for rapid translation from bench to bedside.